-- Construction of the grafted genetic algorithm for solving the traveling salesman problem. - Verification that the traveling salesman problem can be successfully solved using the grafted genetic algorithm. - Construction of the method for solving the traveling visitor problem. - Construction of the solutions of the traveling visitor problem for cities of Koper, Belgrade and Venice. - Verification that all instances of the traveling visitor problem, which are solved using the proposed method, represent a very satisfactory solution.
+- Construction of the grafted genetic algorithm for solving the traveling salesman problem. - Insights of different levels and places of hybridization for grafted genetic algorithm. - Construction of the method for solving the traveling visitor problem. - Construction of improved Floyd-Warshall algorithm for all-pairs shortest path problem. - Solutions of the traveling visitor problem for cities of Koper, Belgrade and Venice.